keredson/recipes/Chili Garlic Noodles.md

 - 1/2 tsp MSG
 - 1/3 oil

-1. Mix all ingredients except the oil in a metal bowl.
+1. Mix all ingredients except the oil and the noodles in a metal bowl.
 2. Heat the oil to 350°F.
 3. Pour over other ingedients, stirring quickly.
 (This will bubble violently.)
 4. Mix in noodles.